Fraser-Greenlee/fastpages/_posts/2021-03-11-Interpolating the internet.md

 ## What you can do now.

-So if the **infocalapse**[^2] is coming how can you take advantage of this?
+If we are on the cusp of a new Google how can you take advantage of this?
-The best thing to do is get involved on these early AI content generating tools.
+The best thing to do is get involved on early AI content generation tools.
 Some of these are completely autonomous and some require a human in the loop.
 Here are some ideas I've been considering.